 The IEEE working group formed to design the next-generation of Wi-Fi, which works more efficiently in crowded networks.
-Expected in the 2017-2018 time frame, earlier 802.11 devices can detect and bypass 11ax packets.
-Whereas previous 802.11 standards support one uplink stream at a time from a client to an access point (AP), the 11ax's multiuser mode handles several uplink users simultaneously.
-11ax uses the same channel bandwidths as 11ac but with more subdivisions, and it operates in both 2.4 GHz and 5 GHz bands (11ac uses only 5 GHz).
-11ax also supports modulation up to 1024QAM (four times 11ac's 256QAM) as well as two multiuser methods for multiplexing (MU-MIMO and MU-OFDMA).
-See 802.11ac, QAM, MU-MIMO and 802.11.
+Expected in 2019, earlier 802.11 devices can detect and bypass 802.11ax packets.
+The Wi-Fi Alliance decided to brand 802.11ax as "Wi-Fi 6."Whereas previous 802.11 standards support one uplink stream at a time from a client to an access point (AP), 802.11ax handles several users simultaneously.
+11ax uses the same channel bandwidths as 11ac but with more subdivisions, and unlike 11ac, which is 5 GHz only, 11ax operates in both 2.4 GHz and 5 GHz bands.
+It also supports modulation 1024QAM (four times 11ac's 256QAM) as well as two multiuser uplink and downlink transmission methods (MU-MIMO and OFDMA).
+See 802.11ac, QAM, MU-MIMO, OFDMA and 802.11.